quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.17.7 - August 30, 2018 =
+* Fix: tax rates are not override for valid VAT numbers

 = 1.17.6 - August 23, 2018 =
 * Fix: Non admin users can see the review request